Orff Schulwerk: Other applications

 The Orff Approach was originally intended to teach music to children but because of the different benefits that it offers with coordination, dexterity, and concentration the technique is often used to teach individuals with special needs.
 The simplicity of the technique allows all ranges of handicapped students to participate in the learning process.
 Mentally handicapped students can easily perform the tasks without fear of being ridiculed or being left behind.
 The visually impaired who tend to have "hesitant, jerky, and over controlled" movements because they "often breathe quite shallowly" can use the different breathing and movement exercises to relax their body and breathing.
-Students with a hearing impairment can use the Orff Approach by feeling the vibrations that are created by different musical instrument.
+Students with a hearing impairment can use the Orff Approach by feeling the vibrations that are created by different musical instruments.
 Since music is mostly resilient, students who have had injuries that have mentally impaired them can use the Approach as a form of therapy.
 Even elderly individuals who often become weak with old age can use the Orff Approach to help with memory, dexterity, and agility.